MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 * Scheduler : AMQP

-Programing language : C++ for MediaArea, depends of other participants for JPEG 2000, TIFF, PDF.
+Programming language : C++ for MediaArea, depends on other participants for JPEG 2000, TIFF, PDF.

 ## Policy checker